 From reciting a poem about a tarantula to performing Shakespeare pieces and practising public speaking skills, Speaking Works is as much for the budding actor as for those just wanting to gain confidence in speaking.
-Children learn best when they are having fun so we follow that rule whilst helping them to speak up, express themselves and develop their listening skills through storytelling, performance and role-play.
+Children learn best when they are having fun so we do just that whilst helping them to speak up, express themselves and develop their listening skills through storytelling, performance and role-play.
 Each child also has the opportunity to improve their vocal/physical communication technique for exams.

 Through preparing for LAMDA examinations pupils gain a better grasp and appreciation of language, poetry and performance.
 Pupils can even gain UCAS points through successful completion of exams at the higher grades (6-8).

 Provide life-long speaking skills for social situations, interviews & future employment

 Encourage creativity, imagination, storytelling and improvisation